MacOS: Using Email Encryption in Apple's Mail - The Mac Observer

 I recently praised Apple’s Mail for making it so easy to use email encryption.
 This is more important than ever, since electronic privacy is front and center in our attention.
 Let’s look at what you need to do to get started with encrypted email using Apple’s Mail app.

-Step 1: Visit Comodo, an Email Encryption Authority
+Step 1: Get Your Certificate from Actalis, a Free Email Encryption Authority

 The first thing you need to do is get your encryption certificate.
-There are several Certificate Authorities (CAs), but Comodo is well-recognized, works well with Apple, and is free.
-Just go to Comodo’s main page, highlight Personal, and click Free Personal Email Certificate.
+There are several Certificate Authorities (CAs), but many have stopped providing free options.
+On the other hand, Actalis recently began offering free S/MIME certificates for email.
+To get started, click over to the Actalis website and verify your email.
+Then, prove you aren’t a robot.
+Check all the appropriate boxes and click Submit Request.
+In moments, your certificate will arrive in your email.

-After a few moments, you’ll get an email from Comodo with a link to collect your certificate.
-Click that link, and your certificate should automatically download.
-Once it does, double-click it from the download location to open it and begin importing it into your Keychain.
-I store my encryption certificates in System, but that’s not required.
+After a few moments, you’ll get an email from Actalis with your certificate and the link and password to manage it.
+Drag the link from your email to your Downloads folder, then click on it to unzip the archive.
+Once unzipped, double-click the certificate file (ending in file extension .pfx) from the download location to open it and begin importing it into your Keychain.
+I store my encryption certificates in login, and you should too.
+Yes, the image below shows System, but I learned that placing it there resulted in having to enter my login credentials many, many times to send and decrypt emails.
+When I reinstalled the certificate, the window below never returned, and the certificate went to login.

 After you click Add, Keychain Access will ask you to authenticate as a system administrator.
 Do so, and your certificate will be added to your Keychain.